 How Long Do Broiled Parmesan Tomatoes Last?

-Broiled Parmesan Tomatoes will last about three days when stored in an airtight container in the refrigerator.
+Broiled parmesan tomatoes will last about three days when stored in an airtight container in the refrigerator.

 What is the Best Way To Reheat This Recipe?